 More Like ThisMore Like This

-But despite his legacy in the sport, Tyson was not voted the greatest boxer of all time by SPORTbible's audience earlier this year.
+But despite his legacy in the sport, Tyson was not voted the greatest boxer of all time by SPORTbible's audience.

 The legendary Muhammad Ali was instead named the best of all time, beating the likes of Tyson, Floyd Mayweather and Sugar Ray Robinson to the title.

-In an online poll, SPORTbible's audience gave Alli the majority of the vote as 'The Greatest' maintained a huge lead throughout, eventually receiving a total of 59% in the overall standings.
+In an online poll, SPORTbible's audience gave Ali the majority of the vote as 'The Greatest' maintained a huge lead throughout, eventually receiving a total of 59% in the overall standings.

 Floyd 'Money' Mayweather was miles behind in second place with 19% while Mike Tyson and Sugar Ray Robinson came in third and fourth with 16% and 6% respectively.